Skip to main content

 When visiting the Mitigation Action Facility website, the browser used automatically transmits data that is saved in a log file.
 The Mitigation Action Facility itself processes only the data that is technically required in order to display the website correctly and to ensure its stability and security.

-Each time the website is accessed, the data stored includes, but is not limited to, the page that is viewed, the IP address of the accessing device, the page from which the user was redirected, as well as the date and time of access.
-A detailed list of the data stored is shown below.
+Among other things, it is stored for each access the page viewed, the IP address of the accessing device, the page from which the user was redirected, as well as the date and time of the access.
+A detailed list of stored data can be found here.

 Log file fields